temcocontrols/T3000-Building-Automation-System/README.md

 The following gives a quick overview of how to create a build.
 First download the latest CMake https://cmake.org/ tool for windows.
 Then checkout this repository.
 Navigate to the folder in the visual studio developer command prompt.
 Then issue the following commands:
   - mkdir build
   - cd build
-  - cmake -G "Visual Studio 14 2015" ..
+  - cmake -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 14 2015" ..
   - cmake --build . --config Release

 Once the build completes, you will find the T3000 executable in build\bin\Release folder.

+---
+***Notes***
+1. If you want a Debug build, just substitute Release with Debug in the last two commands.
+Results would then be in build\bin\Debug folder.
-If you dislike command prompts, please refer here [Building through CMake GUI](./CMakeGUISteps.md "CMake GUI guide")
+2. If you dislike command prompts, please refer here [Building through CMake GUI](./CMakeGUISteps.md "CMake GUI guide")
+---